mishteegandhi/QRgenerator/README.md

 # QRgenerator
 IEEE Young Professionals Winternship Group 34

-We created a QR generator website
+We are creating a QR generator website